Binet–Simon Intelligence Test: Influence

 The Binet–Simon intelligence test was the model for future intelligence tests.
 Many later intelligence tests also combined different mental tests to arrive at a single score of intelligence.
 Specific items from the Binet–Simon test were also re-used for other intelligence tests.

-Theodore Simon was the biggest supporter of the test after Binet's passing in 1911, advocating for its international use.
+Théodore Simon was the biggest supporter of the test after Binet's passing in 1911, advocating for its international use.
 Shortly after, other famous pedagogues and psychologists such as Édouard Claparède and Ovide Decroly, joined him in his advocacy of the test.
 By using their large and far-reaching network, information about the Binet–Simon test's reliability and efficiency spread rapidly during the period when schooling became public and graded.

 A group of physicians from Barcelona hired by the City Hall were among the first to use a translated version of the 1908 version.
 They tested 420 boys and girls to identify physically, mentally, and socially lagging schoolchildren.
 Parents and children hoped for low scores on the test because it would mean the children would be chosen to go to state-sponsored summer camps in the countryside.

 Henry H. Goddard became aware of the Binet–Simon test while travelling through Europe, and became the greatest promoter of the Binet–Simon Intelligence test in the United States.
 In 1916, Goddard instructed his laboratory field worker, Elizabeth S. Kite, to translate the complete Binet and Simon's work on the intelligence test into English.
 As the head of research at Vineland Training School for Feeble-minded Girls and Boys, Goddard led a movement that would result in the widespread use of the Binet–Simon test in American Institutions.